Home » Recipes » Dessert Recipes » Classic Southern Pecan Pie

 • If you opt to use a frozen premade pie crust, be sure to give it adequate time to thaw before you fill it and bake it.

-• You’ll know that it’s done baking when a thermometer inserted into the center reads at least 200°F and the center springs back when lightly touched.
+• You’ll know that the pie is done baking when a thermometer inserted into the center reads at least 200°F and the center springs back when lightly touched.

 • A gluten-free pie crust may also be used.
 They’re a little hard to find at the grocery store, but you can make your own with a 1:1 gluten-free flour blend.